Day 16 – Teen Devotion: Your Local Church

-The Bible’s timeline for sanctification is from new birth (regeneration) to new body (glorification), and the primary contexts for this sanctification are the family and local church.
+The Bible’s timeline for sanctification is from new birth (regeneration) to a new body (glorification).
+The primary contexts for your salvation and ongoing sanctification to happen are the family and local church.
+In this devotional, I am addressing the dearest place on earth outside your home: the local church.

 Read Rick’s 31-Day Devotions

-If you want to experience daily change, several factors must be in play.
-I’m going to share three of those things, which is not an exhaustive list.
+If you want to experience daily change, several factors must come into play.
+I will share three of those things in this devotion, but this list is not exhaustive.

-- The first is that you must have a high view of the local church.
-Do you have affection for your local body of Christ?
+- Affection – The first perspective that you must have if you want to change is a high view of the local church.
+Your love for a local gathering, which is a manifestation of Christ’s body, is vital to your sanity.
+Do you have affection for your local church?

 Do not become a silo Christian who detaches from the community life that the church offers.
 Don’t fall for the cyber-community temptation.
 Real relationships in real-world contexts are the two things you need to mature in Christ.